Baccata/vscode-scaladex-search/README.md

-This humble vscode plugin adds a "Scaladex search" action that lets you search for Scala libraries and store them in your clipboard, ready to paste in ammonite scripts / mill build definitions / SBT build definitions (depending on which file is open).
+This humble vscode plugin adds a "Scaladex search" action that lets you search for Scala libraries and store them in your clipboard, ready to paste in ammonite scripts / mill build definitions / SBT build definitions / scala-cli configurations / scala files (depending on which file is open).

 ![](https://github.com/baccata/vscode-scaladex-search/raw/master/assets/scaladex.gif)